BCCDC-PHL/rapid/README.md

-# RAPID: Routine Automation of Pipelines for Illumina Data
+# RAPID: RAPID Analysis and Processing of Incoming Data

 A system for automatically running arbitrary Nextflow pipelines.